MS-React/react-typescript-base/README.md

 ### Description

-This repository is implemented with webpack and the initial setup to use typescript with react [Reference](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html)
+This repository is implemented with webpack and the initial setup to use typescript with react [Documentation](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html)

-### Directory Structure

-src
-|----- static ---- index.html
-|----- App.tsx
-|----- index.tsx

 ### Typescript config